-In August 2008, the state Departments of Education in NH, RI, and VT convened panels of educators to participate in the standard-setting process for NECAP science grades 4, 8, and 11.
+In August 2008, the state Departments of Education in NH, RI, and the Agency of Education in VT convened panels of educators to participate in the standard-setting process for NECAP science grades 4, 8, and 11.
 For more detailed information on standard setting, see the NECAP Science Standard Setting Report, which is available on the DOE/AOE website of each state.